Guide to Effective Project Leadership at Work

 To lead well, a person must listen and understand conflicts and ask the people involved for suggestions.
 Often the people in the conflict have the answer to the problem.
 If an executive decision on the leader’s part is the best solution, explaining the decision and ensuring understanding will go a long way towards keeping things moving smoothly.

 Group leaders need to be fair and not play favorites.
 Expecting more work from certain individuals or giving out the more enjoyable assignments to friends in the department will destroy a group’s cooperative vibe.
-Depending on what needs to be accomplished, a leader might take on some of the work.
+Depending on what needs to be accomplished, a person might take on some of the work under their project leadership.
 If coordinating and overseeing isn’t a full-time job, taking on part of the task engenders team spirit and comradery.

 Whatever the organization’s hierarchy, a group leader will have people they report to about the group project.
 A good group leader knows how to keep others apprised of progress and problems.
 Just like with oversite, vertical communications can be informal and irregular, “as needed,” or more formal.
 It may be that specific reports should be generated weekly or monthly.